StratusLab/stratuslab.github.com/_posts/2013-05-15-review-cloud-installation-tutorial.md

 It is very likely that the user client commands are already installed.

+(Note: For normal client installations, it is strongly recommended to use pip or easy_install with virtualenv.
+See the usual [client installation instructions][sl-client-install].)

 Now create a normal Unix user for testing: